Man asking for metro’s help after car break-in leaves him without special collection

-KANSAS CITY, Mo. — A young man on his way to college, was traveling through Kansas City when several people broke into his car and stole his prized possession.
+KANSAS CITY, Mo. — A young man on his way to college was traveling through Kansas City when several people broke into his car and stole his prized possession.

 It’s something unique he can’t replace easily.
 Now, he’s hoping someone can find it and get it back to him.